Richardinho/cms/stories/7-authorised-access.md

-# As an adminstrator I want to prevent unauthorised access to the app
+# 7. As an adminstrator I want to prevent unauthorised access to the app and to the API

-Unauthorised users should not be able to access any part of the CMS.
+Unauthorised users should not be able to access any part of the CMS, apart from the login page.
-They should also be restricted from accessing parts of the API e.g. metadata and from changing data.
-Data that is publicly accessible through the website is also accessible without authorisation via the API.

-Authorised users should have a username and password key.
-Authentication will be carried out using Json Web Tokens.
+Unauthorised users should not be able to access the API

-Authorised users will have to sign in using their username and password in order to get a JWT.
+Users will be required to submit a username and password in order to become authorised

-Questions:
-Whilst the most important thing is to secure access to the API, do we also want to secure access to the UI code?
-(Given that without data there is no security risk)

-Is account management in scope? (or do we just assume one user - me!)

-Should I restrict multiple log in attempts by a user within a certain time frame?
+Account management is not in scope here.
+The database will contain a single user (myself!) and there will be no way for this to be changed from within the application.

+Changes to the API should be made first.

+## API Acceptance Criteria

+### Authorised users accessing the API
+* **GIVEN** a user is authorised
+* **WHEN** they attempt to access an HTTP request to the API
+* **THEN** the  request should be successful

+### Unauthorised users accessing the API
+* **GIVEN** a user is unauthorised
+* **WHEN** they attempt to access an HTTP request to the API
+* **THEN** the  request should NOT be successful

-## Acceptance Criteria
+## CMS Acceptance Criteria

 ### Authorised users navigating to a page
-* **GIVEN** a user is authorised (todo: define authorised)
+* **GIVEN** a user is authorised
 * **WHEN** they attempt to navigate to a page on the app
 * **THEN** they should navigate to the requested page

 ### Authorised users navigating to login page
-* **GIVEN** a user is authorised (todo: define authorised)
+* **GIVEN** a user is authorised
 * **WHEN** they navigate to the login page
 * **THEN** they should see a message: 'You are already logged in'

 ### Unauthorised users navigating to a page with correct username/password
-* **GIVEN** a user is unauthorised (todo: define unauthorised)
+* **GIVEN** a user is unauthorised
 * **WHEN** they attempt to navigate to a page on the app
 * **THEN** they should be redirected to a sign in page
 * **WHEN** they input a username and password that exists in the users database